 Based on Robert Kaplow's novel of the same name, “Me and Orson Welles” is a coming of age story unfolding during the course of one week in 1937.
 It stars Zac Efron, the Disney tween idol who shows his acting chops as a teen on the cusp of manhood who grows up fast.

 A daydreamer in school, the aspiring actor lucks into a role as Lucius in Orson Welles’ (played by newcomer Christian McKay) ambitious theatrical debut of “Julius Caesar.”
-He does an admirable job with the role of a Richard, a young man with one foot in high school and the other in the gritty world.
+He does an admirable job with the role of Richard, a young man with one foot in high school and the other in the gritty world.

 Efron proves he’s more than a pretty face who can sing and dance.
 He holds his own in scenes with McKay, no small feat.